 Be prepared to clean your lens

-When photographing waterfalls from the close distance, you might encounter a situation when your lens will be getting permanently wet.
+When photographing waterfalls from a close distance, you might encounter a situation when your lens will be getting permanently wet.
 So, don’t forget the cleaning cloth.
 Finally, after setting your scene, please gently clean your lens front element to make sure there are no drops on it before pressing the shutter release.